Alpha vs Beta: Why They Differ Across Stocks, ETFs, and Funds

 • R-squared and benchmark-linked measures (for funds),

-• returns, drawdowns, and historical ranges.
+• price performance, drawdowns, and historical ranges.

 Screenshot in FinImpuls showing the Risk Statistics table with core market, valuation, and risk indicators